 A well-known rubber factory – the Dunlop Semtex factory in Blaenua Gwen – was designed to bring large-scale work to the post-war South Wales valleys.
 Asbestos was used in large quantities in the factory that manufactured asbestos lined floor tiles, carpet underlay and pipe lagging.
 Sadly, hundreds of former workers have since been diagnosed with asbestos-related diseases from their work at this factory.

-Asbestos exposure in the construction industry also accounts for a proportion of mesothelioma deaths in Wales.
+Asbestos was used extensively in the Welsh construction industry in Cardiff, Swansea, Wrexham, Newport, Bridgend, Port Talbot and many other regions, including in ceiling tiles, floor tiles, Artex, corrugated roof sheets, and lagging for insulating pipework and boilers.
 We pursued a claim for a gentleman in the Newport area for his past exposure when working on building sites alongside other tradesmen who were using asbestos materials.
 The claim successfully settled for a six-figure sum.

 Our team in your region